1. Shouldn’t reparations be one of the next big progressive causes?

 In the American context, “all of the above” is not a good slogan for a national energy policy because that policy will accelerate global warming, not slow it.
-But when it comes to movements for progressive social change, virtually everything under the sun – whether it’s passing a law, holding a rally, marching peacefully, writing letters, or smashing a few windows – is worthwhile if it undermines kyriarchy in some way.
+But when it comes to movements for progressive social change, virtually everything under the sun – whether it’s passing a law, holding a rally, marching peacefully, writing letters, or targeted property damage – is worthwhile if it undermines kyriarchy in some way.
 With the exception of physical violence against people, for obvious reasons.

 I’ve heard liberals bemoan #BlackLivesMatter attempts to shut down a Christmas tree lighting ceremony or interrupt a Bernie Sanders speech.
 I’ve heard radicals bemoan attempts to spur reform of police departments by coming up with stronger oversight policies or critiquing police union contracts.
 But both efforts are running on parallel tracks in the same direction (to make it harder for police to kill innocent people and get away with it), making for a multi-pronged attack on the status quo.

 I sometimes wish that progressive social change could be as streamlined a process as building a widget (see the next item), but it isn’t.
 My reading of history is that big changes are usually achieved by emergent coalitions, or patchwork alliances, between various groups with overlapping political concerns and different strengths, all agitating and working in the same general direction until something gives.
 So, all of the above – it’s all good.

 4. Maybe social justice warriors need their own network.